rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

     OpenStack installations.

-    Rackspace specific resources are clearly marked in our documentation and begin with Rackspace.&rdquo; For a full list of supported resource types, please refer to our Orchestration documentation to see instructions for how to [list resource
+    Rackspace specific resources are clearly marked in our documentation and begin with Rackspace."
+For a full list of supported resource types, please refer to our Orchestration documentation to see instructions for how to [list resource
     types](https://developer.rackspace.com/docs/cloud-orchestration/v1/developer-guide/#list-resource-types).

-    **Note**: The &ldquo;OS:Heat:ChefSolo&rdquo; resource in this list is a Rackspace contributed resource that is incorrectly labeled as Heat.
+    **Note**: The "OS:Heat:ChefSolo" resource in this list is a Rackspace contributed resource that is incorrectly labeled as Heat.
     This will be corrected in subsequent updates.